 The Port Union Waterfront Park was completed in 2012.
 I used to live nearby and had the opportunity to see the park develop over the years.
 Today, it provides recreational access to the waterfront while protecting the shoreline and supporting important terrestrial and aquatic habitats.

-The park stretches along Lake Ontario and features a continuous (3.8km/2.4 miles) waterfront trail, pedestrian bridge and great views of the lake.
+The park stretches along Lake Ontario and features a continuous (3.8km/2.4 miles) waterfront trail, pedestrian bridge, and incredible lake views.
 It’s not very crowded and often makes you feel like you are somewhere remote instead of Canada’s largest city.